-- a.
+a.
 The constant value (β0) of 8.732 indicates that the Career Development (X1) and Motivation (X2) variables are considered constant at the level of the Employee Performance (Y) variable.
-If the value of the independent variable is 0 or constant, then Employee Performance (Y) has a value of 7,049 units. - b.
-The regression coefficient value of Career Development ( $\beta$ 1) is 0.670 > 0, which is positive.
-This means that the career development variable positively affects employee performance, c.
-The regression coefficient value of Motivation ( $\beta$ 2) is 0.213 < 0, which is positive.
+If the value of the independent variable is 0 or constant, then Employee Performance (Y) has a value of 7,049 units.

+- b.
+The regression coefficient value of Career Development (β1) is 0.670 > 0, which is positive.
+This means that the career development variable positively affects employee performance, meaning that if career development increases, employee performance will increase, and vice versa. - c.
+The regression coefficient value of Motivation (β 2) is 0.213 < 0, which is positive.
 This shows that the motivation variable positively affects employee performance, meaning that the higher motivation increases, the more employee performance will increase, and vice versa.